McLytir/SmartExplorer/README.md

 Key Features
 - Translation preview pane: shows natural translations of file/folder names in your target language without changing disk names.
-- AI PDF summaries: generate tweet/paragraph/executive briefs with selectable tone plus risk & action callouts from the preview pane (requires OpenAI key).
+- AI PDF summaries: choose Short (what & highlights) or Long (detailed bullet list) summaries directly from the preview pane (requires OpenAI key).
 - Bulk Rename Preview + Undo: review conflicts, edit names inline, apply in one shot, and undo the last batch.
 - Open files from the app: double-click opens with the system default app (SharePoint items download to a configurable folder first).
 - Reveal and Copy Path: “Reveal in Explorer/Finder/Files” and “Copy Path” from the context menu.